osmandapp/docs/content/osmand/plugins/nautical-charts.md

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.welmode_download_maps %} → {% data variables.android-values.nautical_maps %}

-For an optimal representation, it is possible to select maps up to your current needs: marks and symbols can be added with depth points, and if required, with contours.
-On the other hand, standard maps with inland, onshore and nearshore information can be a good addition to the waterway information of the Nautical map.

 ![Nautical plugin maps view Android](/assets/images/plugins/nautical-charts/plugin_nautical_view_android.png)

 {% endandroid%}

+For an optimal representation, it is possible to select maps up to your current needs: marks and symbols can be added with depth points, and if required, with contours.
+On the other hand, standard maps with inland, onshore and nearshore information for a specific region can be a good addition to the waterway information of the Nautical map.

 > **NOTE**: All numbers on the Nautical Charts are presented in meters.

 ## Map legend for any reference

-For any reference on what a symbol identifies on the Nautical map, use the **Map legend**.
-It provides explanation of symbolic elements on all maps, and specifically the [Nautical map](https://osmand.net/help-online/map-legend#nautical), so that to guide you if any doubts on the type of harbor, landmarks, wreck kind, bridge and building differences, etc.
+**Map legend** helps everybody who wants to read the map.
+It provides explanation of symbolic elements on the [Nautical map](https://osmand.net/help-online/map-legend#nautical), and serves as a reference to guide yourself with in case of doubts.
+The Map Legend shows the following visual elements you can find on the map:

+- Anchorage and berth,
+- Navigation lines and areas,
+- Buoys and beacons,
+- Electronic position-fixing systems, fog signals,
+- Lights,
+- Ports, moorings,
+- Offshore platforms,
+- Landmarks,
+- Buildings,
+- Wrecks and rocks,
+- Bridges, lockgates,
+- Small craft facilities,
+- Marine farm, fishing,
+- Seabed area,
+- Cables and pipelines,
+- Obstruction,
+- and other signs of prohibition, information, regulation, recommendation, etc.